 Prior to being appointed as region president, Doug served as director of Operations for Atlantic City Electric and spent 10 years with Philadelphia-based PECO, where he ran the Philadelphia Region Construction and Maintenance organization.
 During his 14-year tenure with PECO and Atlantic City Electric, Doug was instrumental in the development and implementation of strategies to improve safety and reliability performance, including helping to achieve best on record performance, as well as customer satisfaction and employee engagement.

-Doug currently serves on the boards of several civic and nonprofit organizations including the New Jersey Utilities Association, the New Jersey Chamber of Commerce and the Drumthwacket Foundation Board.
+Doug currently serves on the boards of several civic and nonprofit organizations including the New Jersey Utilities Association, the New Jersey Chamber of Commerce, the Drumthwacket Foundation Board, and as a Trustee for the Atlantic Cape Community College Foundation.
 He is also a member of the Delaware Business Roundtable and the Board of Governors through the Delaware State Chamber of Commerce.

-Doug has been a champion of diversity, equity, and inclusion, including launching and leading the ACE DEI Council, and actively supporting and advancing ACE and DPL chapters of several employee resource groups, including PRIDE, Network of Exelon Women, Exelon Military Actively Connected and the Exelon African American Resource Alliance.
+Doug has been a champion of diversity, equity, and inclusion (DEI), including launching and leading the Atlantic City Electric DEI Council, and actively supporting and advancing Atlantic City Electric and Delmarva Power chapters of several employee resource groups, including PRIDE, Network of Exelon Women, Exelon Military Actively Connected and the Exelon African American Resource Alliance.

 Doug holds a Bachelor of Science in Mechanical Engineering from Rutgers University and a Juris Doctor from Rutgers – School of Law Camden.